Mihrimah Sultan (daughter of Mahmud II): Marriage

-Shortly after his marriage to Mihrimah, Said Pasha had incurred her father's displeasure and been exiled to the provinces, much to his wife's and mother-in-law's distress.
-At this time her mother had sufficiently sure of her influence to petition Mahmud directly, and did so in a letter.
+Shortly after his marriage to Mihrimah, Said Pasha incurred her father's displeasure and had been exiled to the provinces, much to his wife's and mother-in-law's distress.
+At this time, her mother had sufficient influence to petition Mahmud directly to pardon her son-in-law, and did so in a letter.
 She followed this up with two letters of thanks, one when Mahmud granted her request, and ordered Said Pasha brought back to Istanbul, the other when he actually arrived.

-The couple had one son, Sultanzade Mehmed Abdullah Bey, born and dead on 3 July 1838.
+The couple had one son, Sultanzade Mehmed Abdullah Bey, who was born and dead on 3 July 1838.